tirthraj07/Operating-System/README.md

 ---
 Note:
-I highly recommended to perform the practicals in python during examination due to time constraints
+I highly recommend to perform the practicals in Python during examination due to time constraints